MicrosoftDocs/intellicode/docs/intellicode-faq.md

 Visual Studio IntelliCode is a range of capabilities that offers new productivity enhancements through artificial intelligence (AI).

+# For Visual Studio users working in C#
-Developers can [download an experimental extension](https://go.microsoft.com/fwlink/?linkid=872707) for Visual Studio 2017 version 15.7 and later.
+Developers using Visual Studio can [download an experimental extension](https://go.microsoft.com/fwlink/?linkid=872707) for Visual Studio 2017 version 15.7 and later.
 The extension currently provides:

-- AI-Enhanced IntelliSense that predicts the most likely correct API for the developer to use, rather than just presenting an alphabetical list of members.
+- AI-Enhanced IntelliSense for C# that predicts the most likely correct API for the developer to use, rather than just presenting an alphabetical list of members.
 It uses the developer's current code context and patterns to provide this dynamic list.

-- Inference of code style and formatting conventions that helps you keep your code consistent by dynamically creating an [.editorconfig file](/visualstudio/ide/create-portable-custom-editor-options) from your codebase to define coding styles and formats.
+- Inference of code style and formatting conventions for C# that helps you keep your code consistent by dynamically creating an [.editorconfig file](/visualstudio/ide/create-portable-custom-editor-options) from your codebase to define coding styles and formats.
 These conventions allow Visual Studio to offer automatic style and format fixes to clean up your document.
+More details on this feature can be found in [this blog article](https://aka.ms/vsicec).

+# For Visual Studio Code users working in Python
+Developers using Visual Studio Code can [download an experimental extension](https://go.microsoft.com/fwlink/?linkid=2006060) for Visual Studio Code version 1.25.1 and higher.
+This extension currently provides

+- AI-Enhanced IntelliSense for Python that predicts the most likely correct API for the developer to use, rather than just presenting an alphabetical list of members.
+It uses the developer's current code context and patterns to provide this dynamic list.

 We'll update the extension with more capabilities in the coming months.

+## Q. Are there other features coming to the Visual Studio IntelliCode extension?

+We're actively working on a number of capabilities that we're excited to share publicly as they become available.
+You can sign up for news and updates at [https://aka.ms/intellicode](https://aka.ms/intellicode) to be the first to know when we have new capabilities available.

 ## Q. Why does EditorConfig inference prepend a 1 to the filename?